-Proceed directly after entry #31 for the really short stories.
+Proceed directly to the second section for the really short stories.

 Charlie Gordon is in his late thirties and has an IQ of 68.
 He's going to undergo an experimental procedure that could dramatically increase his intelligence.
 At the urging of one of his handlers, Dr. Strauss, he's started a journal to chronicle his experiences.
 Charlie is highly motivated and is eager to be smart like everyone else.

 This Hugo Award winning story of 1960 was expanded into a Nebula Award winning novel in 1966.
 So, if you enjoy the short story, the experience doesn't have to be over.

 The Nine Billion Names of God by Arthur C. Clarke

 A Tibetan monastery orders an Automatic Sequence Computer, a machine that carries out mathematical operations.
 The monastery wants the computer modified to print words, rather than columns of numbers.
 Since the lamasery's founding, they've been working on a special project estimated to take 15,000 years.
 Their goal is to write down every possible name of God.